Associate Degree of Applied Engineering (Renewable Energy Technologies)

 Duration: 2 years full time or part time equivalent

 Course load: Students must complete 16 subjects and achieve 160 credit points to complete this course.
 Each subject is worth 10 credit points.

 Course overview: The Associate Degree of Applied Engineering (Renewable Energy Technologies) is an undergraduate qualification taught in English.
 The course is located at Level 6 on the Australian Qualifications Framework.

-The course covers the full range of technologies across the renewable energy spectrum, and you can choose to specialise in either electrical or mechanical/civil engineering.
+The course covers the full range of technologies across the renewable energy spectrum, and includes electives in electrical and mechanical/civil engineering.
 You'll spend six weeks on a placement in a professional engineering workplace where you can put your new skills to the test and get some valuable practical industry experience.